Why Teaching English Abroad is a Recession-Proof Job

 The ongoing economic crisis sweeping much of the globe is raising questions around our planet about the continued viability of many careers that were once considered stable.
 One profession that will always persist, regardless of the economic situation, is that of the teacher.
 Education is a prerequisite to almost any field of endeavor and teaching abroad is an increasingly viable option for educators.
-The primary characteristics a successful applicant will possess are the heart and dedication required by the profession, as well as the ability to meet a given country’s requirements for employment.
+The primary characteristics a successful applicant will possess are the heart and dedication required by the profession, as well as the ability to meet a given country’s current requirements for employment.
+True, there are countries such as Japan where long-term recession or stagnation are not a guarantee for a job, but for every Japan there are scores of countries around the world where teaching jobs are available for those with a college degree and a certificate (in some cases even less qualifications are necessary).

-Teachers have a myriad of opportunities to work abroad.
+Teachers have a myriad of opportunities to work abroad, even if competition is growing in some locales.
 These include teaching English only, teaching K-12 in immersion programs, and teaching at the university level.
 The dominance of English as the language of business and commerce worldwide has increased the need for people to learn the language and the subsequent demand for English teachers.
 A shortage of teachers for primary, secondary, and special schools, particularly for math and science subjects, is also being experienced in several markets around the world.
-Scotland, for instance, needed approximately 25,000 teachers by 2010 due to expected retirements and staff turnover.
-In the U.S., there is a high demand for ESL (English as a Second Language) teachers due to the increasing migrant population, an aging workforce and the government’s No Child Left Behind program.
+Scotland, for instance, recently needed approximately 25,000 teachers due to expected retirements and staff turnover.
+In the U.S., there is a high demand for ESL (English as a Second Language) teachers due to the increasing migrant population, an aging workforce, and the government’s No Child Left Behind program.

 Editor's note: According to the British Council, there are 1.5 billion learners of English worldwide and growing!